 Avoid the cold entirely by shopping under one roof.

-- Westfield London (White City) – Tip: arrive early on weekends
+- Westfield London (White City) – Located in Shepherd's Bush, this major retail and entertainment hub features high street brands, designer outlets, food courts, and entertainment options.
+Tip: arrive early on weekends

 - Westfield Stratford City – Tip: combine with indoor dining